-Mercury is a toxic heavy metal that is present in the environment both naturally (e.g. volcanic eruptions) and through industrial processes (e.g. mining, burning coal or fuel oil).
-Mercury also enters the food chain, and thus food, through deposition in soil and water.
-There are different forms of mercury that have different health effects: elemental (metallic) mercury (Hg0), inorganic mercury (iHg), and organic mercury compounds such as methylmercury (MeHg).
+Mercury is a toxic heavy metal that is present in the environment both naturally (e.g. volcanic eruptions) and as a result of industrial processes (e.g. mining, burning coal or heating oil).
+Mercury also enters the food chain through deposits in the soil and water and thus into food.
+There are different forms of mercury, which have different health effects: elemental (metallic) mercury (Hg0), inorganic mercury (iHg) and organic mercury compounds such as methylmercury (MeHg).

 Inorganic mercury can be found in all food groups: in fish and seafood as well as in plant products and in animal products from land animals.
-In water, inorganic mercury is converted by bacteria into the even more harmful organic methylmercury.
-There, it is taken up by aquatic organisms, which in turn feed some fish.
-Long-lived predatory fish that feed on fish already contaminated with methylmercury contain particularly high concentrations of methylmercury.
-Therefore, this mercury compound is found exclusively in fish and seafood (crustaceans, mollusks, squid).
+In water, the inorganic mercury is converted by bacteria into the even more harmful organic methylmercury.
+Aquatic organisms take it up, which in turn feed on some fish.
+Long-living predatory fish, which feed on fish already contaminated with methylmercury, contain particularly high concentrations of methylmercury.
+This is why this mercury compound is found exclusively in fish and seafood (crustaceans, mussels, squid).

-Elemental mercury is primarily absorbed by inhalation through the respiratory tract, whereas dietary intake of elemental mercury through the gastrointestinal tract is vanishingly small and thus not significant.
+Elemental mercury is primarily absorbed by inhalation via the respiratory tract, whereas the dietary intake of elemental mercury via the gastrointestinal tract is negligible and therefore of no significance.

-Inorganic mercury accumulates primarily in the kidney.
-It can also affect the liver, nervous system, reproductive system and immune system.
+Inorganic mercury mainly accumulates in the kidneys.
+It can also affect the liver, the nervous system, the reproductive system and the immune system.

 Organic mercury compounds, such as methylmercury, are considered a particularly dangerous form of mercury in food.
-Methylmercury can cross the blood-brain barrier and placenta, resulting in neurological damage.
+Methylmercury can cross the blood-brain barrier and the placenta, which can lead to neurological damage.
 The development of the nervous system in the unborn child is particularly sensitive to these mercury compounds.

 Situation in Austria

-Results from Austria and the EU show that contamination levels of mercury in food of terrestrial origin, i.e. in plant products and in animal products from terrestrial animals, are very low.
+Results from Austria and the EU show that the contamination of mercury in foods of terrestrial origin, i.e. in plant products and animal products from land animals, is very low.
 In the majority of these foods, the concentrations of mercury were so low that they could not be measured.
-The situation is different with regard to mercury in fish and seafood: Here, measurable concentrations are present in most cases.
-In fish, 80 to 100 percent of the total mercury is present as methylmercury, in seafood (shrimp, mussels, squid) 50 to 80 percent.
-The remaining mercury is inorganic mercury.
+The situation regarding mercury in fish and seafood is different: Here, measurable concentrations are present in most cases.
+In fish, 80 to 100 per cent of the total mercury is present as methylmercury, while in seafood (shrimps, mussels, squid) 50 to 80 per cent of the total mercury is methylmercury and 20 to 50 per cent is inorganic mercury.